All Episodes

 I want to see the real raw rush.

-I want him and folks like him to be thoroughly and fully exposed to the American listening audience.
+I want him and folks like him to be thoroughly and fully exposed to the American listening audience in all of their bloviating glory.

-I want to let Rush be rush.
+I want to let Rush be Rush.

-And uh that isn't going to bother me if he goes on for hours and hours with his one-sided diatribes.
+And that isn't going to bother me if he goes on for hours and hours with his one-sided diatribes.

 Everybody knows he's plugged directly into Republican national headquarters.

-And so, in my view, he's virtually discredited.
+And so in my view, he's virtually discredited.

 And I'd like to keep it that way.

-How what how uninformed?
+How uninformed?

 He wants the real raw rush.